Transmission Generator Interconnections

 1. Interconnection Request

-To initiate a transmission generator Interconnection Request (IR), a customer must submit a $15,000 application deposit (plus applicable taxes) and two completed versions of the Transmission Generator Interconnection Request Form [MS Excel, 102 KB].
+To initiate a transmission generator Interconnection Request (IR), a customer must submit a $15,000 application deposit (plus applicable taxes) and two completed versions of the Transmission Generator Interconnection Request Form [XLS, 102 KB].

 The two versions of the form that you'll need: